 Before You Pick an Ice Machine Water Filter, Identify Your Water Condition

 Before you go out and buy a new water filter for your ice machine, you should find out the water condition in your area.
 For example, places like Arizona are known for having high mineral and particulate content in their water, while Illinois water has much lower concentrations of particulates.
-Well water also has a high particulate concentration.
+Also, areas with hard water can damage your ice machine.
 These examples are generalities.
 The only real way to know your water quality is to have a professional come out to test your businesses water supply.

 Once you know your water condition, you can pick the right filter that works for your area.

 Note: Easy Ice performs standard water tests wherever we install an ice machine as part of the installation process.

 The Different Types of Ice Machine Water Filters

 There are generally three types of water filters used in automatic ice machines.
 Each type of commercial ice machine water filter is designed to limit certain particles from entering your ice machine.
 Deciding which water filter is best for your ice machine depends on your area’s water condition and the type of ice machine you own.

 Sediment filters are the standard type of filter you’ll find on almost all ice machines.
 They are great at preventing everyday dirt and particles from entering your ice supply which can affect the taste and clarity of your ice cubes.